List of chairmen of the KGB

-The Chairman of the KGB was the head of the Soviet KGB.
-He was assisted by one or two First Deputy Chairmen, and four to six Deputy Chairmen.
-He was also the head of the Collegium of the KGB— which consisted of the Chairman, deputy chairmen, Directorate Chiefs, and one or two republic-level KGB organization chairmen— who affected key policy decisions.
+The chairman of the KGB was the head of the Committee for State Security (KGB), the main security agency of the Soviet Union in 1954–1991.
+He was assisted by one or two first deputy chairmen, and four to six deputy chairmen.
+He was also the head of the Collegium of the KGB—which consisted of the chairman, deputy chairmen, directorate chiefs, and one or two republic-level KGB organization chairmen—who affected key policy decisions.

-In 1934–1943 the Soviet State Security agency was part of People's Commissariat of Interior (NKVD) as Main Directorate of State Security (GUGB).
-Director of GUGB was the first deputy of People's Commissar of Interior.
+In 1934–1943 the Soviet State Security agency was part of the People's Commissariat for Internal Affairs (NKVD) as the Main Directorate of State Security (GUGB).
+The director of the GUGB was the first deputy of the People's Commissar of Interior.